 The club is located on Fishbourne Lane adjacent to the Wightlink Fishbourne ferry terminal.
 The driveway is immediately before the ferry entrance.

-The RVYC welcomes visiting yachts, you may moor your boat alongside the pontoon for a short stay or overnight.
+You may moor your boat alongside the pontoon for a short stay or overnight.

 The club is situated at the mouth of Wootton Creek next to the Wightlink ferry terminal.